Deep low-frequency radio observations of Abell 2256 II: The ultra-steep spectrum radio halo: Radio halo analysis

 The radio halo is very likely seen in projection with sources A, B, and C, so the above estimated radio power provides a lower limit.
 Moreover, part of the halo emission could be seen in projection with the relic.
 However, the large-scale structure of Abell 2256 makes it very difficult to determine the exact northern boundary of the halo.
 As discussed in Sec.\,\ref{Xraymorphology}, the radio halo morphology nicely traces the X-ray morphology.
 Therefore, we take the northwest boundary of the halo using the X-ray distribution at that location.
 To estimate the upper limit of the halo power, we extrapolated the halo flux density in the area covering sources A, B, C, and the northwest part of the relic by using the average flux from the halo per unit surface area outside that region.
 In this way, the total halo flux density values at 144 MHz and 1.5 GHz are 1570 mJy and 36 mJy, respectively.
 This gives the radio power of $P_{1.4\,\rm GHz,\,upper\, bound}=3.1\times10^{23} \,\rm W\,Hz^{-1}$ and $P_{150\,\rm MHz,\,upper\, bound}=1.3\times10^{25} \,\rm W\,Hz^{-1}$.
 We also checked the halo flux density using the {\tt halo-FDCA} package \citep{Boxelaar2021} and the resulting values are comparable (Osinga et al. in prep.).

 It is well known that the radio power (at 1.4\,GHz and 150\,MHz) of halos show a well defined correlation with the mass and X-ray luminosity of the host cluster \citep{Cassano2013,vanWeeren2020,Duchesne2021,Cuciti2021}.
 With our new radio power (considering upper bound), the halo in Abell 2256 is a factor of 4 below this correlation at 1.4\,GHz \citep{Cuciti2021}.
 The halo falls into the category of underluminous halos in the known 1.4\,GHz radio power versus mass relation \citep{Cassano2013}.
-Underlumious radio halos are also reported in Abell 1451, ZwCl\,0634$+$47, Abell 1430, and Abell 3266 with a rest frame radio power of $(6.4\pm0.7)\times10^{23} \,\rm W\,Hz^{-1}$ \citep{Cuciti2018}, $(3.1\pm0.2)\times10^{23} \,\rm W\,Hz^{-1}$ \citep{Cuciti2018}, $(5.0\pm2)\times10^{23} \,\rm W\,Hz^{-1}$ \citep{Hoeft2020}, and $(3.1\pm0.3)\times10^{23} \,\rm W\,Hz^{-1}$ \citep{Riseley2022b} respectively.
+To the best of our knowledge, underluminous radio halos are also reported in Abell 1451 \citep{Cuciti2018}, ZwCl\,0634$+$47 \citep{Cuciti2018}, Abell 1430 \citep{Hoeft2020}, Abell 3667 \citep{deGasperin2022}, Abell 1689 \citep{Vacca2011}, Abell 2218 \citep{Giovannini2000} and Abell 3266 \citep{Riseley2022b}.
 We emphasize that, compared to these known underluminous halos, the one in Abell 2256 has a reliable characterization of its spectrum.
 Moreover, the radio power of halos at 1.4\,GHz scales with the X-ray luminosity of the hosting clusters.
 Ultra-steep spectrum radio halos are expected to be underluminous with respect to this correlation \citep{Cassano2010a}.
 Moreover, MHD simulations suggest that during the formation and evolution of the halos, the halo can be underluminous or luminous \citep{Donnert2013}: steep spectrum radio halos in the very early or very late stages of their lifetimes are expected to be underluminous.
 This scenario seems plausible for the radio halo in Abell 2256 due to its ultra steep spectrum and low radio power at 1.4\,GHz.
 Similar to the radio power vs mass relation, the Abell 2256 halo is underluminous also in the radio power vs. X-ray luminosity relation.
 In contrast to the radio power versus mass relation at 1.4\,GHz, the halo fits well in the radio power versus mass relation at 150\,MHz \citep{vanWeeren2020,Duchesne2021}.
 This hints that these correlations are frequency-dependent.